VladGubar/LLRBTree/README.md

 ## Tests
 I did tests to study the time of insertion depending on the number of elements.
 ![SetValueTest](https://github.com/VladGubar/LLRBTree/raw/master/RBTree/setTest.png)
+___
 I also did tests to study the time of searching for elements by their key depending on the number of elements
 ![GetValueTest](https://github.com/VladGubar/LLRBTree/raw/master/RBTree/getTest.png)
+___
+Analyzing the above diagrams, we can conclude that LLRBT is slower with small amounts of elements, but with large amounts of data dependence becomes logarithmic.